kaiosilveira/refactoring/README.md

 - **[Collapse Hierarchy](https://github.com/kaiosilveira/collapse-hierarchy-refactoring)**: Often enough, simplicity pays off.
 This is also true when we reach clearer interfaces and relationships.
 The side-effect, though, is that sometimes we find out that we no longer need a certain hierarchies.
 This refactoring helps with collapsing those into the base class.

+- **[Replace Subclass With Delegate](https://github.com/kaiosilveira/replace-subclass-with-delegate-refactoring)**: Inheritance is at the core of Object-Oriented Programming, and it's the "go to" approach for most of the slight specific behaviors we want to isolate out of general, default ones.
+It has it's downsides, though: you can only vary in one dimension.
+Delegation helps in cases where we need to vary in multiple axis, and brings with it the benefit of a more structured separation of concerns, with reinforced indirection.

 ---

 ### Appendix: Useful commands when cloning this codebase locally